iostream/chromatone-helper/README.md

    * Bug: Using the voicings definition: `defaultVoicing` leads to endless recursion ("too much recursion" error in Firefox)

 - GUI
+   * make it possible to switch between note naming modes: `relative` (each note is named by its chord interval, no matter the inversion), `absolute` (shows the actual intervals, starting from the lowest note), and maybe make it so, that the absolute naming can be starting from the highest note
    * better diff to next chord: just superimpose the next chord!
    * render chord specifications next to the chord visualisation and enable modifications of the chord definition via just clicking on the visualisations or symbols next to them (e.g. transpose via `+`,`-`)

 - Automatic Inversions
    * better/always working automatic chord transition inversion optimization
    * allow disabling of automatic chord transition inversion optimization (maybe this works using e.g. 1i0)
+   * add new mode: optimize for best voice leading

 - Chord-Length (first only for MIDI generation)
    * default length of a chord is one bar
    * change length examples: